 The final phase of her workout regimen focuses on balance, strength and range of motion, which she helps residents achieve through sets of hip stretches and abductions.
 She credits the HydroWorx handrails for making various underwater positions possible, and notes the importance of the resistance jet in the impact of these workouts.

-In the following video, you can see HydroWorx underwater treadmill pools in use for various exercises by people of all ages.
+In the above video, you can see HydroWorx underwater treadmill pools in use for various exercises by people of all ages.
 Some individuals use the HydroWorx for underwater running, and other cardio exercises, while a group of athletes might use the pool as a setting for ball practice.
 The video also shows how the HydroWorx massage hose can be used to help older adults sooth aching back muscles.

 First developed in the 1970s as a treatment for racehorses, aquatic treadmills were ultimately refined for athletic and clinical human use by the mid-1980s.
 Founded in 1997, HydroWorx has been selling underwater treadmill pools to sports medicine facilities, physical therapy clinics, and retirement communities around the world since 1998.